A new NTA report has stated that the IRS does not sufficiently address the unique needs of international taxpayers.

 The report comes as the estimated 8.7 million Americans living outside of the US continue to struggle with the American system of taxing.
 The system is based on citizenship rather than residency.
 The US is the only major country in the world to do so.

 Although the system of taxation isn’t new, the US began enforcing it recently.
 Initially by requiring expats to file foreign bank account reports.
 And then, to meet a package of new rules contained in a 2010 law known as the Foreign Account Tax Compliance Act (FATCA).

 Citizenship renunciations have been soaring in response to the tax crackdown.
 Even though the cost of renunciations has also soared.

 One of the first things the NTA says the IRS ought to do, to improve its handling of expatriate Americans, is to “reopen the four international tax attaché offices that it recently closed.
 And to provide funding for TAS to establish one LTA (local taxpayer advocate) position at each of them”.

-Helen Burggraf is a renowned journalist who has written for the WSJ EXPAT and the international advisor.
-She is American by birth and has lived in London the last 20 years of her life.
+Helen Burggraf is a renowned journalist who has written for the WSJ EXPAT and an international advisor.
+She is American by birth and has lived in London for the last 20 years of her life.
 Helen Burggraf has been writing about American Expat issues for years.
 She reported on FATCA before the law was even signed into effect.

 Understanding the US tax system, the obligations, and all the additional terms can be difficult.
 Especially if one lives outside of America.
 Is your question not answered?
 Contact us.